Can Dogs Get Sick from Humans? Our Vet Explains

 MRSA

 MRSA, or Methicillin-resistant Staphylococcus aureus, has become a problem for many people and hospitals.
 MRSA is a bacterial infection that is resistant to many common antibiotics.
 While healthy people are often treated successfully, those people with a compromised immune system are at risk for MRSA developing into a life-threatening condition.
 The same goes for dogs.
-If your dog comes in contact with MRSA, those that are immunocompromised are more likely to get sick.
+If your dog comes in contact with MRSA, those who are immunocompromised are more likely to get sick.

 Dogs can contract MRSA from any direct contact with their owners, especially if your dog licks you.
 If your doctor has diagnosed you with MRSA, it’s best to keep your dogs isolated or even have a family member watch them while you undergo treatment.
 If your dog has been diagnosed with MRSA, great caution should be taken with any immunocompromised people in the house while they are being treated.